 One of the innovative technologies that have been proven to be effective for the maintenance utilization is infrared thermography.
-Infrared thermography, also known as thermal imaging, is a noninvasive and non-destructive technology that uses infrared radiation to capture and analyze the thermal patterns of surfaces.
+Infrared thermography, also known as thermal imaging, is a non-invasive and non-destructive technology that uses infrared radiation to capture and analyze the thermal patterns of surfaces.
 Infrared thermography is categorized as a non-invasive testing method (NDT) according to the international standards [3].
 To detect infrared radiation emitted by the structure surface and objects surface, it involves the use of infrared thermography to assess the variation in temperature.
-This also process includes measuring the release of energy, in the form of radiation, from an object and then converting that distribution into an image [4].
-The historical development and evolution of infrared thermographic technology is due to the remarkable advancements of the technology in various fields such as the medical and construction field.
-The development of infrared thermography is initially for medical purposes but after much research revealed the versatility of that infrared thermography, it has been evolved into variety of valuable tool in fields, such as material science and industrial maintenance.
+This process also includes measuring the release of energy, in the form of radiation, from an object and then converting that distribution into an image [4].
+The historical development and evolution of infrared thermographic technology is due to the remarkable advancements of the technology in various fields such as medical and construction.
+The development of infrared thermography, it has been evolved into variety of valuable tool in fields such as material science and industrial maintenance.

 Infrared thermography can be utilized for the assessment of building materials, identify and describe flaws in reinforced concrete and monitor the heating process during construction [5,6].
-Structural monitoring such as the examination of constructive components in buildings and concrete bridges can be applied by infrared thermography [7].
+Structural monitoring such as the examination of constructive components in buildings and concrete bridges can be applied using infrared thermography [7].
 Infrared thermography has become a popular instrument for a non-invasive inspection technique in building because it does not demand physical infiltration or damages to the building envelope.
-Infrared thermography is a non-intrusive testing technique that has the capability to swiftly and remotely identify issues in the building which make it acquired prevalent acceptance in the construction industry [8].
+Infrared thermography is a non-intrusive testing technique that has the capability to swiftly and remotely identify issues in the building which make it prevalent acceptance in the construction industry [8].